I am Chicca Maione, a Tuscan-based architect and designer, proud mom, former bike globetrotter, and a passionate cook.

 About Cooking in Tuscany

-When you participate in a class you will become a member of Cooking in Tuscany, joining our network of people passionate about food and cooking.
+When you participate in a home cooking class, cooking vacation, or food tour, you will become a member of Cooking in Tuscany, joining our network of people passionate about food and Italian cooking.
 We will be in touch through social networks and all the digital media to continue to share recipes, experiences and ideas with people all over the world.

 I would like to express my deepest gratitude to many people that have helped make this website.

 My special thanks goes to Arnaud Bachelard, the person I choose to live my life with.
 His patient guidance, enthusiastic encouragement and useful critiques are very helpful all the time.
 I need to thank him for all the incredible pictures he provided, for all the times he ran into the kitchen to take a picture of a dish whatever he was doing.
 Thank you for being so present in every moment of my life!